- 164 20 Core Nodes and 48 24 Core Nodes (4432 total cores)

 Since Ash is not under any kind of allocation system, there is no need to apply for an allocation.

-The ash cluster can be accessed via ssh (secure shell) at the following address (for users in Dr. Phil Smith's group):
+The ash cluster can be accessed via ssh (secure shell) at the following address (for users in Professor Phil Smith's group):

-If you are not in Dr. Smith's group, and wish to run as smithp-guest, you should use the interactive nodes at the following address:
+If you are not in Prof. Smith's group, and wish to run as smithp-guest, you should use the interactive nodes at the following address:

 All CHPC machines mount the same user home directories.
 This means that the user files on Ash will be exactly the same as the ones on other CHPC clusters (except that there are a few additional filesystems limited to the smithp group).
 The advantage is obvious: users do not need to copy files between machines.